 by Diane VanDyke

-The hours for the gallery are Monday-Thursday, 8 a.m.-9:30 p.m. and Friday, 8 a.m.-4:30 p.m.
-Closed weekends, except for the artists’ reception.
-For more information, contact MCCC Galleries Director Holly Cairns at 215-619-7349 or firstname.lastname@example.org.
+The show is free and open to the public.
+Gallery hours are Mon.-Thurs., 8 a.m.-9:30 p.m. and Fri.
+8 a.m.-4:30 p.m.
+For more information about the exhibit or the gallery, contact MCCC Galleries Director Holly Cairns at 215-619-7349 or firstname.lastname@example.org.

 Help support the arts and art education programs at Montgomery County Community College by becoming a Friend of the Galleries.
 Donations are tax deductible.
 For more information, contact the College Foundation at 215-641-6535.